 Kindly note that in order to complete courses by other departments or Languages and Communications Center, etc. students might need to apply for a study right or they might be required to register by certain annual deadline.
 Students are advised to familiarise themselves with the policies and procedures of the department in question.

 Opintojaksojen kuvaukset

 Tutkintorakenteisiin kuuluvien opintokohteiden kuvaukset

-405517Y: Communication and orientation studies, 3 op
+405518Y: Orientation and language studies, 3 op